 In October 1954, Texas Instruments released the first commercially available transistor radio, called the Regency TR-1.
 At the time, the average radio was the size of a lunch box, but TI's release could fit in consumers' pockets.
 Even at the steep price of $49.95 (the equivalent of $468.25 today), the radios were a hit; 100,000 units were sold in the first year.

 The family-run, Philadelphia-based McNeil Laboratories in 1955 released Elixir Tylenol, an aspirin competitor specifically targeted at pain relief for kids.
 The new medication was so successful that Johnson & Johnson bought McNeil Laboratories in 1959.

 In 1956, after a decade of research and development at Procter & Gamble, Secret was released as the first antiperspirant/deodorant made specifically for women in a cream form.
-Two years later P&G released the first roll-on version (Secret Ice Blue), and eight years before they released a spray-on Secret (Secret Super Spray or Secret Aerosol).
+Two years later P&G released the first roll-on version (Secret Ice Blue), eight years before they released a spray-on Secret (Secret Super Spray or Secret Aerosol).

 Initially a wax company, S.C.
 Johnson became a juggernaut with the release of Raid in 1956, and Off!—the first aerosol insect repellent—in 1957.
 Herbert Johnson, who took over the company from his father, Samuel Curtis Johnson, invested heavily in advertising, which helped build S.C.
 Johnson into the force it is today.

 The plastic hula-hoop was designed and built by Arthur “Spud” Melin in 1958.
 When it was released to the public by Melin and Richard Knerr's company Wham-O, the gadget exploded in popularity.
 Wham-O sold an estimated 25 million hula-hoops over its first four months on the market.
 The year before, Melin and Knerr invented the Frisbee (first sold as the Pluto Platter).